Skip to content

 First Inference in Unreal

-Unpack a Tryll release, drop the plugin and the server into your Unreal project, configure one project setting, and watch a single Generate node print its answer to the screen during PIE — no chat UI required.
+Unpack a Tryll release, drop the plugin into your Unreal project (the server is bundled inside it), set a few project settings, download a model through the Model Manager, and watch a single Generate node print its answer to the screen during PIE — no chat UI required.

 What you'll build

-A blank actor with a one-node workflow that, on BeginPlay, connects to a locally-spawned Tryll server, downloads a model on first run, runs one inference turn with the prompt "In one sentence: what is Tryll?", and prints the answer to the viewport and the Output Log.
+A blank actor with a one-node workflow.
+You download a model up front in the Model Manager, then the plugin auto-launches a local Tryll server, connects, and creates the session for you; the agent component creates itself once the session is ready.
+The actor runs one inference turn with the prompt "In one sentence: what is Tryll?" and prints the answer to the viewport and the Output Log.

 Before you start